Axiverse Lampposts: Field ranges and couplings

 hence the couplings are

 At this stage, this expression does not admit an obvious scaling in terms of the fundamental parameters.
-Phrased in terms of an expectation value over coupling vectors, however, its interpretation becomes far more clear.
+Phrased in terms of an expectation value over coupling vectors, however, its interpretation becomes clear.

 Suppose that $\bm q$ is a Gaussian random vector

 so that the mean square expectation value of the couplings can be written

 This expression is far simpler to interpret, and we do so in two limits.